 The NextGen Leads Company was founded by a marketing expert and former Google employee in 2014.
 They specifically use an in-house marketing team to generate their leads instead of relying on third-party providers.
 They boast that this method of working provides higher conversion rates for their clients.

 ZipQuote takes the approach of putting the agents first, and they do this through three principles.
 They provide high intent insurance leads, offer a streamlined lead management platform and warm up the leads by providing them with exceptional customer service.
 They also offer a system that can integrate easily with most CRMs that is open 24/7.

 What Are Real-Time Leads?

 To put it simply, a real-time lead is a potential customer who is in the perfect position (or as close to it as possible) to purchase a service or product.
-For example, someone who is actively looking to purchase health or life insurance.
+For example, someone who is actively looking to buy health or life insurance.
 They are almost definitely going to make a purchase.

 What is the Difference Between Aged and Real-Time Leads?

 The major difference between a real-time and an aged lead is the amount of time that has passed since the initial inquiry.
-Generally, real-time leads are collected online and distributed immediately to lead buyers, or they are sorted through call centres and transferred directly.
+Generally, real-time leads are collected online and distributed immediately to lead buyers, or they are sorted through call centers and transferred directly.

 Real-time leads are a great example of ‘striking while the iron is hot’ whereas aged leads have made an inquiry, and anywhere from a couple of days to a couple of months has passed since the initial contact.
 For this reason, real-time leads tend to be more expensive to purchase than aged ones.